Dynamical chaos in the integrable Toda chain induced by time discretization: Time discretization induced chaos

 Since the underlying Toda chain is integrable, it is of interest to compare the fluctuations (relative error) in energy and in nontrivial integrals of motion.
 We do so in Fig.~\ref{fig:5}.
 The next integral of motion after the energy in the hierarchy of the integrals of motion for the Toda chain is $J'_4$ given by Eq.~(\ref{eq:J4Prime}) in Appendix~\ref{sec:A4}.
 We define the relative error in $J'_4$ as in \eref{eq:rel_err} but with the replacement $H\to J'_4$.
 We see from Fig.~\ref{fig:5} that the relative errors in the energy and the integral of motion behave similarly and run away roughly at the same breakdown times for $1 \geq \tau \geq 0.56$.
 As a matter of fact, up to a factor of 10, all time scales $T_\Lambda \approx T_J\approx T_E \ll T_B$ coincide.
 In order to observe the differences between these time scales, we choose smaller values of $\tau$ in Fig.~\ref{fig:7}.
 We clearly observe that $T_E$ grows much faster with diminishing $\tau$ than $T_\Lambda \approx T_J$.
+If enough time span is given between $T_J$ and $T_E$, $J$ may start to behave ergodically as in any other nonintegrable Hamiltonian system like the FPUT one.